ZeroByteOrg/zsound/doc/ZSM Format Specification.md

 #### Headerless Data File Format:

  Since Kernal version r39, it is possible to load data files that do not have the CBM 2-byte load-to-address header.
 As of version r41, this functionality is equally accessible in the standard interactive BASIC interface.
 As the "PRG" header is no longer necessary, ZSM files will NOT contain this header in order to appear as any other common data file such as ``.wav``, ``.png``, etc. As such, users and programs should signal the "headerless mode" when loading a ZSM into memory on the Commander X16.
+The previously-suggested dummy PRG header has been incorporated to the ZSM header as a magic header for file identity verification purposes.

 ## ZSM file composition

  Offset|Length|Field
  --|--|--
- 0x02|16|ZSM HEADER
+ 0x00|16|ZSM HEADER
- 0x12|?|ZSM STREAM
+ 0x10|?|ZSM STREAM
  ?|?|(optional) PCM HEADER
  ?|?|(optional) PCM DATA